MerceaOtniel/merceaotniel.github.io/_pages/imprsisscholarship.md

 ---

-awarded to the top 57 students out of 968 applications for a fully-funded PhD program at IMPRS-IS.
+This scholarship was awarded to the **top 57 students out of 968 applications** for a fully-funded PhD program at IMPRS-IS.
 Mar.
 2021